jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1B)
 (2) The Commissioner must send a copy of the ruling to the applicant as soon as practicable after the date on which the ruling is made.
 (3) Unless the applicant applies for earlier publication, the Commissioner cannot publish a product ruling until 2 months have passed after the date the ruling is made.
-(4) If the applicant applies for earlier publication, the Commissioner must— (a) notify the making of the product ruling by notice in a publication chosen by the Commissioner; and (b) publish the product ruling in a publication of the department as soon as possible.
+(4) If the applicant applies for earlier publication, the Commissioner must publish the product ruling as soon as possible.
-(5) After the 2-month period has ended, the Commissioner must— (a) notify the making of a product ruling by notice in a publication chosen by the Commissioner; and (b) publish each product ruling, in full, in a publication of the department.
+(5) After the 2-month period has ended, the Commissioner must publish each product ruling.
 (6) A taxpayer, other than the applicant, cannot obtain a copy of a product ruling before it is published by the Commissioner.

 ### 91FI Extension of a product ruling